 5-HT1B and Aggression & Impulsivity.
 5-HT1B knockout mice demonstrate increased aggressive behavior, such as attacking intruding mice more quickly and intensely relative to wild-type mice (Saudou et al., 1994; Ramboz et al., 1995).
 Furthermore, 5-HT1B receptor agonists have been shown to have anti-aggressive effects (de Boer & Koolhaas, 2005).
 Given such findings, it has been hypothesized that postsynaptic 5-HT1B modulate aggression (see Olivier & Oorschot, 2005, for review).

-It has also been proposed that the hyper-aggressive phenotype observed in 5-HT1B knockout mice is a result of changes in impulsivity and impulsive control, rather than aggression per se (e.g., Brunner & Hen, 1997), as 5-HT1B knockout mice also exhibit impaired impulse control in addition to increased aggressive tendencies (Bouwknecht et al., 2001).
+It has also been proposed that the hyper-aggressive phenotype observed in 5-HT1B knockout mice may be a result of changes in impulsivity and impulsive control, rather than aggression per se (e.g., Brunner & Hen, 1997), as 5-HT1B knockout mice also exhibit impaired impulse control in addition to increased aggressive tendencies (Bouwknecht et al., 2001).
 However, more recent evidence suggests that aggressive and impulsive behaviors are modulated via distinct mechanisms, both involving the 5-HT1B receptor (Nautiyal et al., 2015).

 5-HT1B and Feeding.
-In addition to higher cognitive functions, serotonin is also heavily implicated in feeding and satiety behaviors (Simansky, 1995).
+In addition to higher cognitive functions, serotonin is also strongly implicated in feeding and satiety behaviors (Simansky, 1995).
 In particular, 5-HT1B agonists, along with 5-HT1A agonists, have been found to reduce food intake and induce anorexia in rats (Bendotti & Samanin, 1987; Kennett, Dourish, & Curzon, 1987).
-In particular, selective 5-HT1B agonist CP-94,253 have been found to promote satiety and decrease food consumption (Lee & Simansky, 1997; Halford & Blundell, 1996).
+Moreover, selective 5-HT1B agonist CP-94,253 have been found to promote satiety and decrease food consumption (Lee & Simansky, 1997; Halford & Blundell, 1996).

 5-HT1B and Vasoconstriction & Pain.
 The significant co-occurrence relationship between 5-HT1B and vasoconstriction is most likely due to the fact that 5-HT1B receptors mediate serotonin-induced constriction of human cerebral arteries (Nilsson, Longmore, Shaw, Olesen, & Edvinsson, 1999).
 Vasoconstriction of the middle meningeal artery has been shown to be mediated nearly selectively via the 5-HT1B (Razzaque et al., 1999).
 These findings have been related to migraines, perhaps explaining the association in our data between 5-HT1B and pain (e.g., Cumberbatch, Williamson, Mason, Hill, & Hargreaves, 1999).